Updated: 03/19/19 | Posted: 03/08/2010 (Updated links and info)

-For the last three months, I’ve been traveling around Australasia, visiting New Zealand, Fiji, and Australia (for the second time).
-I’ve noticed something interesting — a lot of the travelers I see are young (18-24) gap year kids, and most never consider leaving “the beaten track.”
+During my travels here, I’ve noticed something interesting — a lot of the travelers I see are young (18-24) gap year kids on a RTW trip, and most never consider leaving “the beaten track.”
 It’s only the older travelers that seem to even want to venture somewhere different.

-However, it’s dismaying to see so many young travelers sticking to the same places.
+However, it’s frustrating to see so many young travelers sticking to the same places, never leave the hostel, get drunk, and just do touristy stuff.
 Popular places are popular for a reason, and there is nothing wrong with going to them.
 I go to them too.
-But when you have nothing but time, you don’t really have an excuse to skip the lesser known destinations.

 Take Western Australia, for example.
 Not a lot of backpackers travel there.
 Almost all the travelers I speak to say they don’t have enough time to fit it in, even if they are spending months in Australia.
 Many just have no real answer as to why they aren’t going.